Management plan compartment 17

 Subcompartment 17B: Approach to Bowdown Woods (9.7 ha)

-This area is mainly wooded but also contains a complex of habitats on a plateau that falls into a wet wooded gully.
-The small, but significant wet gully contains a shallow pool at the head supporting bog pondweed as well as a mire with tussocks of purple moor grass, sphagnum, lesser skullcap and bog pimpernel, a rare and declining species in Berkshire.
-At the lower section of the gully, ash and alder coppice woodland occur and opposite-leaved golden-saxifrage can be found.
-At the head of one of the gullies, bamboo is starting to spread downstream from an area adjacent to a property.
+This area is mainly wooded but also contains a complex of habitats including heathland/grassland restoration areas and two wet wooded gullies which join and then drain off the common to the east.
+The wet gullies contain shallow pools, mires and runnels supporting bog pondweed as well as tussocks of purple moor grass, sphagnum, lesser skullcap and bog pimpernel, a rare and declining species in Berkshire.
+In the lower section of the watercourse, ash and alder coppice woodland occur and opposite-leaved golden saxifrage can be found.
+At the head of one of the gullies, bamboo formerly spreading from a property has (2013) been substatially cleared but a few stalks are still present.

-Where older woodland is found amongst the secondary, birch dominated areas and open bracken glades, there are large oaks with small populations of Solomon's seal, pignut and bilberry.
+Where older woodland is found amongst the birch dominated areas and open bracken glades, there are large oaks with small populations of Solomon's seal, pignut and bilberry.
 The boundaries of the common are also marked by banks, some big, with large notable trees.
-Holly is also frequent and there is a small Scots pine plantation in the south-eastern section.
-Rising up onto the plateau there are remnant, somewhat isolated patches of heathland with common and bell heather along with small areas of grassland, predominantly around the car parks.
-The more open areas with remnant heath and scrub have been used by nightingales and there are anecdotal records of nightjar churring.
+Holly is frequent and there is a small Scots pine plantation in the south-eastern section.
+On the plateau there are remnant, somewhat isolated patches of heathland with common and bell heather along with small areas of grassland.
+Significant areas of trees and scrub were cleared during 2011 to 2013 as part of the West Berkshire Living Landscape heathland restoration project.
+The more open areas with remnant heath and scrub have been used by nightingales.

 ObjectiveAreaMethodComment